8-minute read

 Phase 4: Operationalizing risk awareness

 The final phase synthesizes insights from the first three phases to develop a strategic WMP that is both actionable and scalable.
+Actionable insights derived from advanced data analysis drive infrastructure investments and inform strategies to protect utility assets, ensuring that financial resources are allocated to the most effective resilience measures.
 This phase involves outlining specific initiatives to address identified risks—such as vegetation management and grid hardening—while also setting benchmarks for continual improvement.
 With a data-driven roadmap in place, utilities can implement mitigative actions, track progress, and refine their approach over time to ensure long-term resiliency against wildfire threats.

 Objective: Formulate a comprehensive WMP with strategic goals and a maturity roadmap